SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 160. - *Ashardalon's Stride* © (V,S) level 3 Transmutation [Concentration] [UB]

 The billowing flames of a dragon blast from your feet, granting you explosive speed.
 For the duration, your speed increases by 20 feet and moving doesn't provoke opportunity attacks.
-When you move within 5 feet of a creature or an object that isn’t being worn or carried, it takes 1d6 fire damage from your trail of heat.
-A creature or object can take this damage only once during a turn.When you cast this spell using a spell slot of 4th level or higher, increase your speed by 5 feet for each spell slot level above 3rd.
+When you move within 5 feet of a creature, it takes 1d6 fire damage from your trail of heat.
+A creature can take this damage only once during a turn.
+When you cast this spell using a spell slot of 4th level or higher, increase your speed by 5 feet for each spell slot level above 3rd.
 The spell deals an additional 1d6 fire damage for each slot level above 3rd.

 # 161. - *Aura of Vitality* © (V) level 3 Evocation [Concentration] [UB]